ahp002/cse15l-lab-reports/lab3.md

 ```
 7
 ```

+Explanation: The command grep -c takes in a txt file and a pattern, it displayed the number of lines in the file that matched the String/pattern "day".
+This command is useful for finding the number of lines in a file that match the given pattern in the command.

 Cited Source: I found the command through ChatGTP, I asked it to give me some interesting command-line options for the grep command and it gave me a variety to choose from, their descriptions, and how to use them.